 Telephone: 01642 527994

-The current Government guidance is to stay safe at home.
-We recognise that families caring full time for a child or young person with a disability and or Special Educational Needs (SEND) will struggle to get any kind of break from caring and will be looking for opportunities to entertain and occupy children and young people at home as a family.
+Please Note: We recognise that families caring full time for a child or young person with a disability and or Special Educational Needs (SEND) will struggle to get any kind of break from caring during this unusual time and will be looking for opportunities to entertain and occupy children and young people at home as a family.

-The Short Breaks Grant has been co-produced with Stockton Parent Carer Forum.
-If you have any feedback regarding the offer you can contact them via email at [email protected]
+The grant offer has been co-produced with the Forum and if you have any feedback you can contact them [email protected]

-The Short Breaks Grant is a limited fund and Stockton-on-Tees Borough Council reserve the right to close the scheme if the available budget is exhausted.
+The Short Breaks Grant is a limited fund and applications will close for this period on the 31 July 2020 at 5pm.
+Stockton-on-Tees Borough Council reserve the right to close the scheme before this date if the available budget is exhausted and we may also extend the closing date if funds are still available.